WordPress/test-handbook/archive/faq-for-fse-outreach-experiment.md

 # FAQ for FSE Outreach Program

-*This is an FAQ for the [Full Site Editing Outreach Experiment](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/).
+*This is a FAQ for the [Full Site Editing Outreach Experiment](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/).
 If you have a question to add to this document, please share it in #fse-outreach-experiment in [WordPress slack](https://make.wordpress.org/chat/).*

 #### What is the goal of this outreach program?